 A key focus of our business is on providing high quality products and solutions which are designed, developed and/or manufactured to meet the specific requirements of our customers at competitive pricing.
 We are committed to enhancing customer satisfaction by continually improving the effectiveness of our quality management system to drive organisational performance.
 For instance, in addition to the existing quality certificates, we have enhanced our quality systems at the Nerul facility to align them with AS9100D Aerospace Standards.
 We also aim to provide our customers with quality after-sales service by efficiently handling after -sales support requirements.
 By doing so, we believe that we are able to deepen our customer relationships to become their preferred suppliers.
 We are also continually innovating and working on offering value added and technologically advanced products and solutions to our customers.
-Partnering with our key customers to co-develop products and solutions strengthens our relationship with these customers.
-Going forward, we believe that there is likely to be an increase in demand for our products and solutions on account of the Government's Atmanirbhar Bharat and Make in India initiatives that is expected to increase defence production in India.
+Partnering with our key customers to co-develop products and solutions on account of the Government's Atmanirbhar Bharat and Make in India initiatives that is expected to increase defence production in India.
 We believe that our long-standing relationship with our customers and goodwill in the industry will help us to become their most preferred supplier in a likely event of exponential increase of demand.
 We have also increased our presence across multiple cities in India and in Singapore for marketing and better serve our customer throughout the project life cycle including after sale services.